Ard3ny/ard3ny.github.io/_posts/2024-01-04-Access-your-jellyfin-from-anywhere-with-tailscale-and-external-vps.md

 * In the truenas go to Apps -> Discover Apps -> Type in "tailscale".
 (Note: You may need truecharts repo to  by enabled) Leave everything default except
-Auth key
+"Auth key"
-Userspace: Needs to be checked
+"Userspace": Needs to be checked
-Routes: "Your subnet range where jellyfin is running" (example 10.1.1.0/24)
+"Routes": "Your subnet range where jellyfin is running" (example 10.1.1.0/24)

 ![Tailscale setup example](/assets/img/posts/2024-01-04-Access-your-jellyfin-from-anywhere-with-tailscale-and-external-vps.md/tailscale_setup_example.png)